 We highly encourage folks from agencies that are setting up workgroups that involve community members to embed these four principles.
-For more tangible practices to incorporate shared power principles, please see the Office of Equity's Relational Partnership Workbook.
+For more tangible practices to incorporate shared power principles and other equitable guidance on workgroup management, see EQUITY's Community Engagement Toolkit.